CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 ## Which kind of map should I make?

 Congratulations if you completed our [first design course](http://academy.cartodb.com/courses/02-design-for-beginners.html)!
+Otherwise, congrats for finding your way to our second course in map-based data visualization!

-From those lessons, you've learned the basics of how to design digital maps using filtered data, color, and labels!
-You saw an [example](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-2.html#why-to-think-about-colors) of how design choices can [obscure](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-3.html#data-how-much-is-too-much) or [clearly communicate](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-3.html#all-together-now) your dataset's information.
+Our first design course taught the basics of designing web maps using filtered data, colors, and labels.
+You saw [an example](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-2.html#why-to-think-about-colors) of how design choices can [completely obscure](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-3.html#data-how-much-is-too-much) or [clearly communicate](http://academy.cartodb.com/courses/02-design-for-beginners/lesson-3.html#all-together-now) the information in your dataset.

-Our Editor's [wizards](http://docs.cartodb.com/cartodb-editor.html#map-wizards) make it easy for you to filter and style your data, but with so many types of data, which wizard and settings should you use?
+Our Editor's [wizards](http://docs.cartodb.com/cartodb-editor.html#map-wizards) make it easy for you to filter and style your data.
+With so many types of data, though, which wizard and settings should you use?

-The answer depends on what information you are trying highlight in your data.
+The answer to that question depends on what information you are trying highlight in your data.

-This lesson will help you pick a wizard by outlining when to use each.
+This lesson will help you pick a wizard by outlining when to use each of the diffent map types.
 We use some ideas found in the book _[Thematic Cartography and Geovisualization](https://books.google.com/books/about/Thematic_Cartography_and_Geovisualizatio.html?id=P_URAQAAIAAJ)_.
 Check it out for more information.

 ### A good starting point